AshiniR/hate-speech-and-offensive-message-classifier/README.md

 # 🚫 Hate Speech & Offensive Language Classifier

-**Python 3.8+ | Hugging Face | PyTorch**
+**Python 3.8+ | HuggingFace | PyTorch**

 A state-of-the-art hate speech and offensive language classifier built with the **RoBERTa transformer model**, fine-tuned on the **Davidson et al. (2017) Twitter dataset**.
-This model achieves exceptional performance with 0.90 F1-score for Hate speech and offencive message detection and 96.40% overall accuracy, making it suitable for **social media moderation, community platforms, and chat applications**.
+This model achieves exceptional performance with 0.9783 F1-score for Hate speech and offencive message detection and 96.40% overall accuracy, making it suitable for **social media moderation, community platforms, and chat applications**.

 ---